-Coconut oil, jojoba oil, and olive oil are highly beneficial during the rainy season.
+Coconut, jojoba, and olive oil are highly beneficial during the rainy season.
 Even essential oils such as rosemary, lavender, and tea tree oil are great for the hair during monsoon.

 Which hair pack is the best for hair growth?

-Any hair packs containing avocado, amla, fenugreek seeds, and coconut oil are great for hair growth.
+Any hair packs containing avocado, amla, fenugreek seeds, and coconut oil are great for growth.
 Try any of the above-mentioned hair packs; they will help hair growth.